 - Emergency Guides and first aid kits are installed and maintained by EH&S. Notify EH&S, (858) 534-3660, if the Emergency Guide or first aid kit for your area is missing or damaged.

 - Fire extinguishers and fire alarm pull stations

 - Eye washes and emergency showers

-- Make sure personnel are trained and understand the hazards before allowing them to enter the magnet room.
+- Make sure personnel is trained and understand the hazards before allowing them to enter the magnet room.

 - Wear appropriate personal protective equipment.
 This may include eye protection, hearing protection, and gloves.

 Note: This page has a friendly link that's easy to remember: http://blink.ucsd.edu/go/magnetsafety